PrefectHQ/prefect/docs/recipes/recipes.md

 ## Contributing recipes

 We're always looking for new recipe contributions!
-See the [Prefect Recipes](https://github.com/PrefectHQ/prefect-recipes#contributing--swag-) repository for details on how you can add your Prefect recipe, share flow best practices with fellow Prefect users, and earn some swag.
+See the [Prefect Recipes](https://github.com/PrefectHQ/prefect-recipes#contributing--swag-) repository for details on how you can add your Prefect recipe, share best practices with fellow Prefect users, and earn some swag.

 [Prefect recipes](https://github.com/PrefectHQ/prefect-recipes) provide a vital cookbook where users can find helpful code examples and, when appropriate, common steps for specific Prefect use cases.